Blessings and Miracles

 Blessings and Miracles is the twenty-sixth studio album by American rock band Santana.
 The album was released on October 15, 2021, by Starfaith LLC and BMG Rights Management and produced by Carlos Santana himself, who prepared it over the course of two years.

-The album features a number of guests, including Chris Stapleton, Ally Brooke, Corey Glover, Kirk Hammett, Chick Corea, Gayle Moran Corea, Steve Winwood and Rob Thomas, with whom Santana recorded again over 20 years after their hit "Smooth".
+The album features a number of guests, including Chris Stapleton, Ally Brooke, Corey Glover, Kirk Hammett, Mark Osegueda, Chick Corea, Gayle Moran Corea, Steve Winwood and Rob Thomas, with whom Santana recorded again over 20 years after their hit "Smooth".
 Many of the collaborations were recorded remotely.

 In July 2021, he announced his signing with BMG Rights Management to release the album.

 Concept

 When asked about the reason behind the change of style from Africa Speaks to Blessings and Miracles, Santana said it was "intuition" which told him to "get back on the radio in the four corners of the world and touch people's hearts.
 Because of this [pandemic], people need hope and courage. [...]
 Blessings and Miracles is a divine attempt to help people have a deep sense of self-worth.
 There are a lot of people out there who have very low self-esteem."

 He held a think tank meeting at his office and asked for names that could help him in his objective to get back on the radio.

 According to Santana, the title of the album comes from "my belief that we're born with heavenly powers that allows us to create blessings and miracles".
 He believes music has such power.
 He also saw the album as "mystical medicine music to heal an infected world of fear and darkness."
 The cover art features an image of Tlāloc, the Aztec god of rain.